📰

 The Gupta Empire flourished during this period, known as the Golden Age of India.
 It was marked by significant achievements in art, science, literature, mathematics, and astronomy, making it a pinnacle of ancient Indian civilization.

-320 AD - Establishment of the Vakataka Empire
+320 AD - Vakataka Empire Establishment: Regional Power in India

 Class: Themes in Indian History - Part I, Class 12, Chapter 2 (Kings, Farmers and Towns)